-In easily the better of the two Assault on President 13 films out last year White House Down gets a Blu-ray and DVD release on Monday and we’re using this moment as a springboard to look at the all the precedents; men who have taken on the mantle of the most powerful man in the world.
+It’s Super Tuesday in the States (and just a regular Tuesday here in the UK) and we’re using this moment as a springboard to look at the all the precedents; men who have taken on the mantle of the most powerful man in the world.

-Jamie Foxx, as Emmerich’s President Sawyer (a name well chosen for its embodiment of an Americana riddled with nostalgic intent), is exactly what you’d expect him to be.
+Jamie Foxx, as Emmerich’s President Sawyer in the recent White House Down (a name well chosen for its embodiment of an Americana riddled with nostalgic intent), is exactly what you’d expect him to be.
 When faced with the total collapse of his security forces (not a spoiler, look at the title of the film) does he fall back on his amendments and cower in the Oval Office while elaborate mayhem rockets around him?
 Does he balls.
 He picks up the nearest weapon of egregious destruction and kicks the terrorists right in the filibusters.

 Along with Channing Tatum, who as an Emmerich hero has to carry around some relationship baggage throughout the film, they are an unstoppable force, outwitting the witless, outmatching the various dirty looking terrorists.
 His only negotiation with a terrorist is how quickly do they want to die.
 Cliches abound and enormous fun is had as Emmerich’s wonderful surreality begins to take off as soon as President Sawyer fills his first bad guy with holes.
 From then on he becomes Mr. President: Walking softly and carrying an enormous gun.